groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/docx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to Pptx in C#"
+    title: "Steps for adding Metadata to Docx in C#"
     content: |
-      [GroupDocs.Signature](/signature/net/) makes it easy for .NET developers to add metadata details to PPTX files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/net/) makes it easy for .NET developers to add metadata details to DOCX files from within their applications by implementing a few easy steps.

-      1. Load the PPTX file to be updated.
+      1. Load the DOCX file to be updated.
       2. Specify a predicate that will be used to add metadata properties.
       3. Pass the predicate to the {{TextMetadataAddProperties}} method.
       4. Save the changes.